Abdullatif4me/Abdullatif4me/README.md

  ABOUT ME
 Hi, I’m Abdul-Latif Braimah
-I’m interested in Data Analytics and Data Sxience.
-I love lrarn anf explore New Technologies and programmes, developing and improving my skills and growing.
+I’m a Data Analyst.
+I love learn and explore New Technologies and programmes, developing and improving my skills and growing.
 I have profciency in Excel, SQL, POWER BI and Tableau.
 Currently I am learning python.
 This will boost my Data Analytics skills.
 I would like to collaborate with like minded colleagues here.
 CERTIFICATION